Mexican Horchata

 Using a fine strainer pour the blended mixture over a pitcher.
 Strain out as much liquid as possible.
 Repeat the process with the remaining rice, water, and cinnamon.

-Stir in the canned condensed milks and the additional 4 cups of water.
+Stir in the canned evaporated and condensed milks and the additional 2 cups of water.
+If too creamy, add 1 to 2 cups more.
 Chill and stir well before serving over ice.

 Makes about 12 cups